 Although the actual truth behind Valentine’s story is still unclear, all the stories simply highlight his appeal as a sympathetic, loving, and romantic figure.
 Over the years, this day has been celebrated by many lovers and couples whether married or in a relationship.
 However, the true relevance of the day has been overshadowed somewhat by the immense sexual aura affiliated with the day.
 The question still remains: Is Valentine’s day hype or a necessity?

-In the not too distant past, valentine’s day was celebrated in a soft, quiet, and very modest manner.
-With many couples or lovers spending a substantial amount of time with their “valentine” or lover.
+In the not too distant past, Valentine’s day was celebrated in a soft, quiet, and very modest manner.
+Many couples or lovers spend a substantial amount of time with their “valentine” or lover.
 This was mainly in a setting of intimacy, love, affection, reflections, and rejuvenation of broken relationships.
 Couples would talk over a bottle of wine and some good food at home and exchange small gifts.

 This way of celebration has recently been modified in recent years.
 Celebrations have become a more sophisticated and extravagant show of wealth, rather than love.
 In recent years, many lovers are more concerned with where their partners will take them on that day.
-Whether it is a full weekend in a luxurious hotel or resort or a fully packed package of a candlelight dinner, massage, and party, That may not be the case this year, because of global lockdowns and covid-19 restrictions.
+Whether it is a full weekend in a luxurious hotel or resort or a fully packed package of a candlelight dinner, massage, and party.

 Over time, the main focus of Valentine’s day has gradually shifted from the show of love to the show of wealth.
 This is further augmented by the wrong notion that lavish spending actually proves the worth of love.
 Moreover, expensive gifts varying from giant teddy bears, to fancy cars, and jewellery are now the main side attractions of this day.
 Failure by one to provide these things poses a great threat to his or her relationship.